Skip to main content

 • Achievement Orientation: You track your stats.
 You notice improvement.

-ADC mains often have high standards in other areas of life.
+ADC mains often hold high standards in other areas of life.
 You probably notice details others miss, value skill development, and feel genuine distress when you underperform relative to your potential.

 The growth edge?
 Self-compassion.
 The ADC brain tends toward harsh self-evaluation.
 Your 8 CS/min game wasn’t perfect, but it was probably good enough.